sciZer0/7/v/README.md

 In short, if you wish users' funds to be at the roller coaster then you use smart contracts for solving fundamental tasks, but if you wish users' funds to be in more safety then you use the blockchain's codebase for solving the fundamental tasks — like

-* trustless stablecoins
+* native trustless stablecoins
-* trustless bridges
+* native trustless bridges
-* trustless trading-fee-free exchanges.
+* native trustless trading-fee-free exchanges.

 *I have an idea on this system.*